-a) A developer suggests to add an aborted flag to each node: if a process no longer wants to wait, it sets this aborted flag to true.
+a) A developer suggests to add an aborted flag to each node: if the process does not want to wait, it sets this flag to true.
+To acquire the lock, the process now checks both the locked flag and also an already implemented is_abort() condition.
+If is_abort() returns true, the lock function should set the aborted flag to true and return false without acquiring the lock.
 If a process unlocks the lock, it may see the aborted flag of the next node, jump over the aborted node, and check the successor's successor node.
 Modify the basic algorithm to support aborts.
+Assume for this part that atmost one node in the queue is aborted.